Architecture

 repository to manage access control infrastructure in response to changes in the repository in a GitOps fashion.While the permissions for this workflow are largely read-only when proposing access control changes, the workflow also has the ability to make changes to relevant access control infrastructure when the changes are merged.

-The infrastructure-modules
+The infrastructure-catalog

 repository.

-It also doesn't have to be the only modules repository in your organization.
-You can have multiple modules repositories if you have a complex organization structure that requires it.
-Make sure to evaluate the trade-offs of having multiple modules repositories before doing so.
 It can be advantageous to have one repository for all modules to make it easier to find and share modules across your organization.
 However, it can also be advantageous to have multiple repositories if you have different teams that need to manage their own modules, or want to have different modules available to different teams within your organization.

 Workflows